 Offering 5 models, the Kia EV range consists of the Kia Soul EV, Kia Optima PHEV, Kia Optima Sportswagon PHEV, Kia Niro Hybrid and Kia Niro PHEV.
-Find out more about the different models below, and contact us in branch to book your test drive today.
+Find out more about the different models below, and contact one of our Eastbourne and Washington branches to book your test drive today.

 Kia's first electric vehicle, the Kia Soul EV boasts zero emissions, and only costs £2.80 for a full charge, which you could cover 132 miles with.
 How does your current car compare?